 Gathering Again: Adventure Activities with Physical Distance

 Adventure learning can accelerate connections made within a group, and is a fun and often novel environment for many people.
 The tools we have used at High 5 to support individuals and groups in connecting are core to our identity, as they are for many facilitators.
-Convening activities, reflection conversation, group initiatives and other facilitated endeavors will need to look different in the immediate future in response to the need for physical distancing.
+Convening activities, reflection, conversation, group initiatives and other facilitated endeavors will need to look different in the immediate future in response to the need for physical distancing.
 What core values and attributes of adventure learning will be most relevant in this context?
 What new frontiers will need to be explored?
 Which classic activities do we modify, and which ones do we pause?
 What needs to be created that doesn’t quite exist yet?
 Join us as we explore these questions and discover what connections through adventure activities can look like.
-This 1-day workshop will begin at 9:00 am, with a break for lunch (please bring your own lunch as lunch will not be provided) and will end at 4:00 pm.
-If you are interested in a custom version of this workshop at your site click here to learn more.
+This 1-day workshop will begin at 9:00 am, with a break for lunch and will end at 4:00 pm.
+If you are interested in a custom version of this workshop at your site (Click Here to learn more).

 This workshop will provide participants with the following experiences:

-Experience ground based adventure activities that honor physical distance requirements of 6 feet between people
+Experience ground based adventure activities and some low elements that honor physical distance requirements of 6 feet between people.

 While there is no previous experience required for this workshop, folks who are ready to engage in activities and modifications are welcome!
 An understanding of some concepts in facilitation and adventure learning may be helpful, as this workshop will not have any specific instructional components on facilitation skills, experiential learning theory and so forth.

 Commit to following physical distancing and face covering guidelines.